27abdullah/CNN-Work/README.md

 # CNN-Work
-Welcome to the CNN-Work repository!
-This project encompasses various work related to Convolutional Neural Networks (CNNs) and other machine learning models.
-Below is a summary of the projects contained in this repository:
+This project encompasses various work related to Convolutional Neural Networks (CNNs) that I have done so far for a Pattern Recognition and Analysis course.

 ## Eigenfaces Analysis